1.7 Funding youth policy

 The Federal Youth Funding Act (Bundesjugendförderungsgesetz, B-JFG) stipulates that basic funding is only to be granted to those youth organisations that - in addition to a number of other conditions - carry out continuous quality assurance of their work according to section 6 paragraph 1 line 6 B-JFG or according to section 13 paragraph 4 of the guidelines of the B-JFG.
 With regard to this and to the fundamental necessity of quality assurance in youth work in associations, a number of measures and activities have been taken in recent yearsto find methods and standards.
 Self-evaluation has been determined as the central method.

-The Federal Ministry of Families and Youth itself did not use any EU-funds.
+The Federal Ministry of Family and Youth itself did not use any EU-funds.

 The evaluation of youth in action 2014-2020 was performed by the RAY network.